Anjalibilade/UNIVERSITY_DATABASES_MANAGEMENT_SYSTEM/README.md

 📌 Project Phases The development was carried out in four key phases, each covering essential aspects of SQL-based database management using MySQL Workbench:

-🔹 Phase 1: Database Design & ER Modeling
+🔹 Phase 1: Database Design

-Created 25 interrelated tables
+Created 25 normalized tables

-Defined relationships between entities such as students, professors, and departments
+Defined entities, attributes, and relationships

+Set primary and foreign keys

-🔹 Phase 2: SQL Operations (DDL, DML, Constraints & Operators) Implemented DDL commands to define tables and schemas
+🔹 Phase 2: SQL Operations

-Used DML queries to insert, update, and delete data
+Applied DDL (CREATE, ALTER, DROP)

+Used DML (INSERT, UPDATE, DELETE, SELECT)

-Applied constraints like PRIMARY KEY, FOREIGN KEY, NOT NULL, UNIQUE, etc.
+Implemented constraints: NOT NULL, UNIQUE, CHECK, etc.

-Used SQL operators for logical and conditional queries (AND, OR, LIKE, etc.)
+Used SQL operators and conditions (AND, OR, LIKE, etc.)

-🔹 Phase 3: Advanced Queries & Joins
+🔹 Phase 3: Advanced Queries

+Executed JOINs (INNER, LEFT, RIGHT)

+Used aggregate functions: SUM, AVG, COUNT

+Wrote subqueries and nested SELECTs

-Wrote complex queries using JOINs, GROUP BY, HAVING, and nested subqueries
+Grouped and filtered data using GROUP BY, HAVING

-Retrieved detailed reports and analytics for student performance, course enrollments, etc.

-🔹 Phase 4: Optimization & Additional Features (Optional)
+🔹 Phase 4: Optimization & Features
-Created views, indexes, and stored procedures to improve performance and modularity

-Focused on making the database more scalable and efficient
+Created Views for simplified data access

+Added Indexes to speed up queries

+Used Stored Procedures for repetitive tasks

+Prepared for integration with application

 🎯 Goals Achieved (Summary)